 As a member of the public health field, cigarette and general tobacco use are likely a common concern that you encounter.
 While it is probably a familiar topic, an important part of working in public health is being able to identify and address new concerns and iterations of old problems, as is illustrated by the onset of e-cigarette use.

 “Current cigarette smoking is at an all-time low, which is great news.
 However, it’s troubling to see that students are engaging in new risk behaviors, such as using e-cigarettes,” CDC Director Dr. Tom Frieden said.
 “We must continue to invest in programs that help reduce all forms of tobacco use, including e-cigarettes, among youth.”

 Despite the decline, cigarette smoking remains the most common cause of preventable deaths and illness in the U.S. The National Institute on Drug Abuse reported that approximately 400,000 die each year from smoking-related causes.

-To fight back against this troubling statistic, the University of Arizona’s Mel and Enid Zuckerman College of Public Health partners with ASHLine.
+To fight back against this troubling statistic, students in the online Master of Public Health program and the University of Arizona’s Mel and Enid Zuckerman College of Public Health partner with ASHLine.
 The resource combines teaching, research and service to help tobacco users in Arizona kick the habit and live a healthier lifestyle.
 ASHline provides users of all ages with access to a 24/7 free hotline, free coaching, online help, free medication and other resources in pursuit of a tobacco-free life.